MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 buffered data from before that progress message: you may end up dropping some data.

-As a result, to guarantee that the data processing occurs only once after your application crashes is to write the progress message `mz_timestamp` and all buffered data **together in a single transaction**.
+As a result, to guarantee that the data processing occurs only once after your application crashes, you must write the progress message `mz_timestamp` and all buffered data **together in a single transaction**.

 <!--TODO(chaas): add top-level section on point-in-time queries, similar to Durable